bytecodealliance/wasmtime/cranelift/docs/langref.rst

 .. default-domain:: cton
 .. highlight:: cton

-The Cretonne intermediate language has two equivalent representations: an *in-memory data structure* that the code generator library is using, and a *text format* which is used for test cases and debug output.
+The Cretonne intermediate language (:term:`IL`) has two equivalent
+representations: an *in-memory data structure* that the code generator library is using, and a *text format* which is used for test cases and debug output.
 Files containing Cretonne textual IL have the ``.cton`` filename extension.

 This reference uses the text format to describe IL semantics but glosses over the finer details of the lexical and syntactic structure of the format.